 Ignazio, go and listen to the new track by Elton John and Stevie Wonder.
 It’s called Finish Line and we can sing it along and make a duet if you like…

-Great stuff.
 What’s your favourite language for singing?

-I prefer to sing in English.
+I prefer English.

 Yes, well, I love to sing in all languages, it’s not that difficult… well, actually singing in German is a bit problematic but let’s say that Spanish is much closer to Italian in terms of chant and harmony.
 English is different but it really depends on the person.
-In the end, it’s all the same, the important thing is to sing and to express emotions.
+In the end, it’s all the same, the important thing is to sing and to express your feelings.

 I am personally undertaking an educational path about operatic music, and I’m currently studying arias in French.
-Singing in French for everything concerning the lyrical content and part is really interesting because as you know very well, there is no r sound in French.
+Singing in French for everything concerning the lyrical content is really interesting because as you know very well, there is no r sound in French.

 Exactly, r is pronounced εr in French but I found out that when you sing opera arias in French as a foreign singer, you are actually allowed to make the r sound.
 For example: ♫♫♫ Pourquoi me réveeeeeeeeeilleeeeeeeeeeeer ♫♫♫ can actually be pronounced with the proper Italian r.